open-ephys/onix-docs/source/Hardware Guide/Coaxial Headstages/headstage-64_1r3.rst

     :Q: Can I parallel the Cathode connections to increase max current?

     :A: Yes.
 The maximum peak current in 1.6 Amps.
 However, if you deliver this current for a significant amount of time, the headstage will shutdown due to an over-temperture condition.
-The optical stimulator is only appropriate for low duty-cycle pulse type stimulation.
+The optical stimulator is only appropriate for low duty-cycle pulse-type stimulation.

 Electical Stimulation
 ~~~~~~~~~~~~~~~~~~~~~~